Someboty/BookShelf/README.md

 [![forthebadge](https://forthebadge.com/images/badges/powered-by-responsibility.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/docker-container.svg)](https://forthebadge.com)

-<h3>Welcome to the BookShop project!</h3> This README will guide you through the setup, structure, and functionality of my Java Spring-based online bookstore application.
+<h3>Welcome to the BookShelf project!</h3> This README will guide you through the setup, structure, and functionality of my Java Spring-based online bookstore application.
 My aim is to create a seamless platform for users to browse, purchase, and manage books, while administrators maintain control over inventory and orders.

 ## Table of Contents